trallard/TLJH-azure-button/README.md

 - **OS Disk Type**: you have the options Standard HDD (LRS), Standard SSD and Premium SSD (for more details see [the docs](https://docs.microsoft.com/azure/virtual-machines/windows/disks-types?WT.mc_id=TLJHbutton-github-taallard))
 - **Data Disk Size**: the size of your Data disk size (for more details [visit the docs](https://docs.microsoft.com/azure/virtual-machines/windows/disks-types?WT.mc_id=TLJHbutton-github-taallard))

-By default the template allows network traffic through `http` and `https`, do not modify the `network and security group rules`.
+By default, the template allows network traffic through `HTTP` and `https`, do not modify the `network and security group rules`.

-5. Once completed read the terms and conditions and if you are happy with them tick the `I agree to the terms and conditions stated above` box and click on the **Purchase button**.
+5. Once completed, read the terms and conditions and if you are happy with them tick the `I agree to the terms and conditions stated above` box and click on the **Purchase button**.

-The deployment will take around 10 minutes - first all your resources will be deployed and then THLJ will be installed on your VM.
+The deployment will take around 10 minutes - first, all your resources will be deployed, and then THLJ will be installed on your VM.

 6. To check your new Virtual Machine Expand the left-hand panel by clicking on the “>>” button on the top left corner of your dashboard.
 Find the Virtual Machines tab and click on it.